 A statute of limitations is a period during which you must file your case.

-The Florida statute of limitations for a typical personal injury case, such as a car accident or trip and fall, is generally four years.
-However, it varies depending on the type of injury.
+For example, the statute of limitations for a car accident or trip and fall is generally four years.
+However, it varies depending on the type of injury multiple factors.
+The statute could be as short as two years in some cases or as long as five years in others.

 The personal injury attorneys at Emmanuel Sheppard & Condon recommend filing your case as soon as possible because Florida’s laws are so complex.